kristopolous/DRR/README.md

 # indycast.net

+After 5 weeks of development, [v0.1 is out](https://github.com/kristopolous/DRR/archive/v0.1.zip).
+Download it and please test

 [Indycast](http://indycast.net) is a DVR for independent radio.

 You can use it to transform a broadcast into a podcast for later listening.